debajyotidatta/debajyotidatta.github.com/_posts/2016-09-28-fast-text-and-skip-gram.md

     new_dict[ngrams2Idx[k]] = [ngrams2Idx[j] for j in v]
 ```

 Even though we are not using our own layer in Keras, Keras provides an extremely easy way to extend and write one's own layers.
-Here is an example of how one can add all the rows of a matrix where each of the rows represent each char-ngram to get the overall vector for the entire word.
+Here is an example of how one can add all the rows of a matrix where each of the rows represents each char-ngram to get the overall vector for the entire word.
 This is the key idea behind the subword information of each word.
 Each word is essentially the sum of all it's corresponding vectors of it's n-grams.

 ```python